openebs/mayastor-docs/quickstart/migrate-etcd.md

 {% endtab %}
 {% endtabs %}

-## Step 3: Validating ETCD Key-Value Pairs
+## Step 3: Validating etcd Key-Value Pairs

-Run the appropriate command from the migrated ETCD pod to validate the key-value pairs and ensure they are the same as in the existing ETCD.
+Run the appropriate command from the migrated etcd pod to validate the key-value pairs and ensure they are the same as in the existing etcd.
 This step is crucial to avoid any data loss during the migration process.

 {% tabs %}